-How do we explain this large number -50,070 - of men slain by the Lord in the context of this event of the ark of the LORD having been taken captive and then recovered?
+How do we explain this large number - 50,000 of the people AND 70 men slain by the Lord in the context of this event of the ark of the LORD having been taken captive and then recovered?

-The first six chapters of 1 Samuel relate the events surrounding a series of battles between the children of Israel and the Philistines, the capture and subsequent return of the ark of the covenant, and the LORD’S slaying of 50,070 people.
+The first six chapters of 1 Samuel relate the events surrounding a series of battles between the children of Israel and the Philistines, the capture and subsequent return of the ark of the covenant, and the LORD’S slaying of a total of 50,070 people.

 Mr. Archer’s book is full of statements like this concerning many passages of Scripture.
 He says things like “these transmissional errors, as we believe them to be”, “quite possible to commit an error in textual transmission”, “has undoubtedly undergone multiplication by ten because of an obscurity or misunderstanding” and “the alleged desire to embellish the record and exaggerate the glory of the past must have been a very modest one on the Chronicler’s part.”

-This book by Gleason Archer, of the NIV, NASB translation committees, is a Trojan horse of faith destroying, scholar-speak Baloney that is so highly recommended by Hank Hannegraf - another professional bible agnostic.
+This book by Gleason Archer, of the NIV, NASB translation committees, is a Trojan horse of faith destroying, scholar-speak Baloney that is so highly recommended by Hank Hanegraff - another professional bible agnostic.